hiyd-uk/hiyd.uk/privacy.md

 - **Personal Data**: We do not collect, store, or transmit any personal information
 - **Usage Analytics**: We do not track your usage patterns or behaviour
 - **Account Information**: No account creation or login is required
-- **Content Data**: Your markdown content and Jekyll posts remain entirely on your device
+- **Content Data**: Your markdown content and Jekyll posts remain entirely in your iCloud drive or local device.

 ### Local Storage Only

 - All your data is stored locally on your device
-- Settings and preferences are saved in your browser's local storage (Chrome extension) or device storage (iOS app)
+- Settings and preferences are saved in your browser's local storage (Chrome extension) or iCloud (iOS app)
 - No data is transmitted to our servers or any third-party services

 ## How We Use Information